orkhasnat/Foxs-Tale/README.md

 ## Technologies Used
 Rapid Roll Advanced was developed using C++ and the SFML (Simple and Fast Multimedia Library) library.
 The project used various object-oriented programming concepts, including encapsulation, inheritance, polymorphism, function and operator overloading, templates, virtual and abstract functions, enumerations, and exceptions.

+## Feedback and Suggestions
+If you have any feedback or suggestions for improvements, please feel free to contact us by sending an email to tasnimulhasnat@iut-dhaka.edu.
+We are always looking for ways to make the game even better.

+### Enjoy the Game!